AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-56842-deferred-proxies-and-proxy-factories-are-missing.md

 <u>Actual results</u>:

-In the generated folder, the Proxy file is generated for proxy arguments that are given without the line break only and not for the arguments that are given with a line break.
+In the generated folder, the proxy file is generated for proxy arguments that are given without a line break, and not for the arguments that are given with a line break.

 ## Apply the patch